Krishnap2k4/Krishnap2k4/README.md

 ## About Me
 - As a fullstack developer based in India, I'm passionate about crafting elegant solutions to complex problems.
 With a curious mind and a love for technology, I enjoy both - building visually appealing frontends and architecting robust backend systems.

-- 4x Hackathon Winner 🏆
+- Smart India Hackathon Finalist 🏆

 ### What Drives Me
 - 🌱 The excitement of mastering new technologies